|KENTUCKY WILDCATS (2017: 7-6, 4-4 SEC)|

 Defensive grade: C. The players on this defense try their best, earn high praise from their coaches, and want to win badly.
 Which is all well and good, but that’s not going to break up a pass headed for the freakishly athletic Tyrie Cleveland on a fade route in the end zone, nor will it bring down the mammoth of a man Nick Savage is turning Jordan Scarlett into in the open field.
 Experience only goes so far.
 Kentucky is simply outmatched.

 Key matchup: Kentucky run defense vs. Florida run game.
-Jordan Scarlett, LaMical Perine and Mark Thompson each individually gashed the Wildcats’ defense last year.
+Jordan Scarlett, LaMical Perine and Mark Thompson each individually gashed the Wildcats’ defense in the last two years.
 Of course, Del Rio did too, but at least their pass defense improved as the year went along.
 Kentucky has no chance- repeat, no chance- to beat Florida if they can’t at least slow the Gators’ rushing attack.

 Florida key to victory: dominate the trenches.
 Recruiting rankings suggest that Florida is bigger, faster, stronger and just plain better everywhere.
 So, OK, let’s see it play out that way on the field.
 Even at night, the Gators can make things easy for themselves by overpowering Kentucky at the line of scrimmage and watching them wilt in the early September Florida heat.